Jackson, MS Distracted Driving Accidents

 Motor Vehicle Collision Lawyers Serving Jackson and the Surrounding Areas

 Have you ever passed a vehicle and noticed that the driver was looking at his phone instead of the road ahead of him?
 The widespread use of mobile phones means that they are about as standard in vehicles as radios these days.
 When a driver takes his eyes off the road to look at his phone, even for just a second, then he is placing himself and other vehicles near him at risk.
 The same goes for any other distraction, including eating, talking, or doing anything else while driving.
-At Nahon, Saharovich & Trotz, our Jackson distracted driving accident attorneys are ready to help guide you through the legal process and help you seek compensation to which you are legally entitled.
+At Nahon, Saharovich & Trotz, our Jackson accident attorneys are ready to help guide you through the legal process and help you seek compensation to which you are legally entitled.
 In more than 30 years handling these cases, we have recovered over $1.5 billion in compensation for our clients.
 Our attorneys are ready to take your call.

 Car Accidents Caused by Distracted Driving

 A recent study indicated that distracted driving plays a large role in a majority of car crashes.
 One particular study found that in 52% of motor vehicle accidents, drivers had been on their phones at the time of or shortly before the collision.
 The study also found that texting, browsing social media, and reading/sending emails are the most common driver distractions, with the average length of distraction being 135 seconds.
 Since distracted driving accidents in Jackson usually occur in just a split second, even glancing at a phone or other device for a few seconds makes a driver more susceptible to being involved in a wreck.